 You have the right to:

-• objection.
-If an objection is made to a processing of personal data that we consider necessary to protect our interests, this may affect the way we carry out our services;
+- objection.
+If an objection is made to a processing of personal data that we consider necessary to safeguard our interests, this may affect the way we carry out our services;

-• Object to the processing of personal data for the purpose of direct marketing;
+- object to the processing of personal data for direct marketing purposes;

-• not be subject to a decision based solely on automated processing (including profiling) that has legal consequences or major impact;
+- not be subjected to a decision based solely on automated processing (including profiling) that has legal consequences or major impact;

-• file a complaint with the Personal Data Authority (or another supervisory authority) about how we handle personal data.
+- file a complaint with the Personal Data Authority (or another supervisory authority) about the way we handle personal data.

 About this privacy statement